anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 Many of the *transformations* we're going to do are model specific.
 For example, for our simple baselines we may do `label encoding` → `tf-idf` while for the more involved architectures we may do `label encoding` → `one-hot encoding` → `embeddings`.
 So we'll cover these in the next suite of lessons as we implement each of the [baselines](baselines.md){:target="_blank"}.

-!!! note
-    In the next section we'll be performing exploratory data analysis (EDA) on our preprocessed dataset.
+> In the next section we'll be performing exploratory data analysis (EDA) on our preprocessed dataset.
 However, the order of the steps can be reversed depending on how well the problem is defined.
 If we're unsure about how to prepare the data, we can use EDA to figure it out.
 In fact in our [dashboard](dashboard.md){:target="_blank"} lesson, we can interactively apply data processing and EDA back and forth until we have finalized on constraints.

 <!-- Citation -->